Muscle fasciculation; Fasciculations of muscle

 Nervous system conditions that can cause muscle twitching include:

-- Amyotrophic lateral sclerosis (ALS), also sometimes called Lou Gehrig disease or motor neurone disease
+- Amyotrophic lateral sclerosis (ALS), also sometimes called Lou Gehrig disease or motor neuron disease

 - Neuropathy or damage to the nerve that leads to a muscle